Several years ago I was preparing to hunt elk with my Native American friend, Joe Two Ponies, out on a ranch near Wapiti, Colorado.

 At his side, my knees got a bit weak.
 He was huge of body and antlers, and easily the big- gest-bodied and antlered bull elk I had ever taken—and, likely will ever take.
 After photos, I gutted him.
 I found two spent bullets just under the skin on the opposite side.
 The third had ex- ited!
 Hornady’s 240-grain XTP bullets had literally destroyed both lungs and heart.

-Over the years I have taken other elk with my single- shot and revolver handguns, including some other very impressively antlered bulls.
+Over the years I have taken other elk with my single- shot and hunting revolvers, including some other very impressively antlered bulls.
 I truly enjoy hunting elk with a handgun!

 Hunting elk with a handgun is no different than hunting elk with anything else, although you have to know your limitations in terms of distance in taking the shot.
 One question to consider is how accurately can you place a bullet at varying distances.
 The second question is whether there is sufficient downrange energy to do considerable damage to vital tissues, and at what range does that become a limiting factor?
 Remember, elk can be extremely tough and tenacious.